2004 Colorado Amendment 36

-Colorado Amendment 36 was an initiated constitutional amendment on the ballot on November 2, 2004.
+Amendment 36 was an initiated constitutional amendment on the ballot in Colorado on November 2, 2004.
 It would have changed the way in which the state apportioned its electoral votes.
 Rather than assigning all of the state's electors to the candidate with a plurality of popular votes, under the amendment, Colorado would have assigned presidential electors proportionally to the statewide vote count, which would be a unique system (Nebraska and Maine assign electoral votes based on vote totals within each congressional district).
 The amendment did not pass.

 Contents

 The amendment appeared on the ballot as follows:

 Results

 The amendment ultimately failed, garnering only 34.78% of the vote:

-Analysis

-The amendment is deeply intertwined with the 2004 presidential election, in which Republican George W. Bush ran against Democrat John Kerry.

-As Colorado was expected to lean towards Bush, the passage of this amendment (generally favored by Democrats and opposed by Republicans), could have taken some electoral votes from Bush and assigned them to Kerry.
-Had such an apportionment been in place in 2000, Al Gore would have won the electoral college vote and become president.

-However, as November 2004 neared, Colorado began to look increasingly like a swing state in which it was possible that Kerry would win.
-Many Democrats who had pushed for Amendment 36 therefore began to have second thoughts and withdrew their advocacy for and support of the amendment.
-This withdrawal of Democratic support has been blamed for the defeat of the ballot initiative on Election Day.
-In the end, Bush won the state, but this amendment would not have been sufficient for Kerry to win the election.

-The applicability of this amendment to a presidential vote being conducted simultaneously was questioned and might have been the subject of a legal dispute had the amendment passed.